IveChen/html-inject-snippet-loader/readme.md

         'loader':'html-inject-snippet-loader',
         options:{
             snippets:[
-                { // match tag name
+                {
-                    tag:tagName, //required 要匹配的标签名
+                    //required 要匹配的标签名
+                    tag:tagName,
-                    isOpenTag:true, //optional, true for openTag or false for closeTag. default openTag
+                    //optional, true for openTag or false for closeTag.
+                    //default openTag
+                    isOpenTag:true,
-                    global: false, //optional, true for all and false for the first match. default: just first tag /**
+                    //optional, true for all and false for the first match
+                    //default: just first tag
+                    global: false,
+                    /**
                     * matchTagContent and snippet
                     * action = 'append'   matchTagContent + snippet